linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 In the above example, we are permitting workloads that use the `web` service account to talk to the `internal-grpc` server.

-## Latest Updates
+## Bounded Service Account Tokens

 Though all of this is great, there's still a catch.
 This token is aimed at the applications to talk to the Kubernetes API and not specifically for Linkerd.
 Linkerd also doesn't need those extra certs that are part of the default volume mount.
+This is not a security best practice.
+Linkerd actually gets more permissions than it really needs with default service account tokens.
+That's a potential vulnerability waiting to happen.
 This also means that there are [controls outside of Linkerd](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server), to manage this service token, which users might want to use, [causing problems with Linkerd](https://github.com/linkerd/linkerd2/issues/3183) as Linkerd might expect it to be present to do the verification.
 Users can